Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-Coming in at only 14′ 1″ the compact Flagstaff E-Pro E14FK from Forest River is the rig for you if you want to go as small and light as possible without giving up your bathroom.
-At this size, you can’t expect to find a lot of extra but it still has everything you need.
+Coming in at only 14′ 1″, the compact Flagstaff E-Pro E14FK from Forest River is the rig for campers wanting to go as small and light as possible, without giving up the bathroom.
+At this size, there’s not an abundance of features, but this Flagstaff still has everything an RV could need.

 The wet bath has a standard showerhead and a plastic toilet with a pedal flush.
-There’s not much to note about the bathroom and it really is your standard wet bath.
-It features a well-placed vent to manage condensation and it’s about as small as you’d expect in a rig that’s just over 14′ long!
+There’s not much to note about the bathroom, as it really is a standard wet bath without any standout features.
+It does have a well-placed vent to manage condensation and it’s about as small as I’d expect in a rig that’s just over 14′ long!

-The Forest River Flagstaff is also one of the most affordable RVs on this list with an MSRP of just over $20,000.
-At the time of writing, there seem to be plenty of 2019 and 2020 models available for below $20,000 which means this could also be a great entry point into the world of RV’ing.
+The Forest River Flagstaff is also one of the most affordable RVs on this list with an MSRP of just over $20,000, a cheap price for an RV bathroom.
+At the time of writing, there seem to be plenty of 2019 and 2020 models available for below $20,000, which could also be a great entry point into the world of RV’ing.

 Smallest Class B RVs With A Shower And Toliet